1. Stroll along River Arno

 You get the best of both worlds on Borgo Stretto.
 Running through the heart of the city, picturesque Borgo Stretto is a historical street with as many eye-catching architectural landmarks as it has high-end fashion boutiques.
 Between the impressive stone columns, ancient arches and medieval houses, you'll find one of the best collections of shopping outlets in northern and central Italy.
 There are boutique Italian designer stores and several local designers who operate here, in addition to major international brands.
 You'll never be far from a homely restaurant, a quaint cafe, or an Italian-style bar for a quick pick-me-up espresso between purchases, either.

 If you're now convinced that Pisa is worth the trip and wondering how to get there, don't worry.
-It couldn't be easier to reach Pisa by train, only 49 minutes from Florence and under 3 hours from Rome or Milan if you travel with Trenitalia Le Frecce high-speed trains.
+It couldn't be easier to reach Pisa by train, only 49 minutes from Florence on a regional train and under 3 hours from Rome or Milan if you travel with Trenitalia Le Frecce high-speed trains.
+In the latter case you can take a Frecciarossa train to Florence and continue your journey on a regional train to Pisa.
+This way, not only will your journey be shorter, but it'll also be relaxing – large leather armchairs, free WiFi and a welcome service offering complimentary drinks and snacks are only a few of the high-quality services you can enjoy on board Frecciarossa Premium, Business and Executive Class.
 So what are you waiting for?
+Book your train tickets with us and get ready for your next adventure in Italy.